conbench/datalogistik/README.rst

 ``PARTITION_MAX_ROWS``
     Partition the dataset using this value as the maximum number of rows per partition.
     Default 0, which means no partitioning.

+``COMPRESSION``
+    Compression to be used for the dataset.
+For Parquet dataset, this value will be passed to the parquet writer.
+    For CSV datasets, supported values are gz (for GZip) or none.

 ``bypass-cache``
     Do not store any copies of the dataset in the cache.